CURATORS E MODERATORS

 Jean-François Chougnet

-Jean-François Chougnet (France) is the artistic Diretor of FUSO and has dedicated his career to cultural policies.
-He was Managing Diretor of Villette, Paris (2001-2006).
+Jean-François Chougnet (France) is the artistic director of FUSO and has dedicated his career to cultural policies.
+He was Managing Director of Villette, Paris (2001-2006).
 In 2005, he was the General Commissioner of the Year of Brazil in France.
 He directed the Berardo Foundation in Lisbon from 2007 to 2011.
 In 2011, Jean-François Chougnet became CEO of Marseille-Provence Capital of European Culture 2013.
 From 2014 to 2022 he was president of the Musée des Civilizations de l’Europe et de la Méditerranée (Mucem), in Marseille, France.
-Jean-François Chougnet is a curator and consultant on museum projects.
+Jean-François Chougnet is a curator and consultant on museum projects and director of the « Lille 3000 » festival.

 Lori Zippay